morgancollado/mocingbird-task-manager/readme.md

 2. AuthController handles /login & /logout
 3. UsersController handles /users (signup + profile + CRUD)
 4. Angular interceptor attaches Authorization: Bearer <token> to every request
+5. I opted for bcrypt and has_secure_password for authentication because it gives us a solid authencation foundation with minimal code.
+By leveraging rails built in auth convention we have less boiler plate and less dependencies to manage

 ## Getting Started
 ### Prereqs